doncandela/mgah/mgah.md

   - Running on 16 cores with hyperthreading disabled (i.e. not using `use-hwthread-cpus`) gave a somewhat smaller throughput advantage (11.9) over using one core.
 So in this case hyperthreading gives a 23% speadup.
   - Runinng on 16 cores with hyperthreading worked poorly (throughput advantage 7.6).
 From examining the clock speeds it seems that the 16 tasks were not using all 16 physical cores in this case.
 In other words some physical cores ran 2 tasks in their two virtual cores, while other physical cores ran none.

 - **Memory contention.**  The cores in a CPU chip must ultimately read inputs and save outputs of computations in RAM external to the chip, and the bandwidth for moving data between RAM and the CPU cores can be the time-limiting factor for code, rather than the processing speed of the cores.
-CPUs have a [hierarchy of caches](https://en.wikipedia.org/wiki/Cache_hierarchy) to help mitigate this bottleneck, but it seems that memory access can still dominate over core processing speed for operations like sparse-matrix multiplication (see some [CPU and GPU test results](#gpu-list) below).
+CPUs have a [hierarchy of caches](https://en.wikipedia.org/wiki/Cache_hierarchy) to help mitigate this bottleneck, but it seems that memory access can still dominate over core processing speed for operations like sparse-matrix multiplication (see [CPU and GPU test results](#gpu-list) below).
 Here is an interesting [article](https://siboehm.com/articles/22/Fast-MMM-on-CPU) showing how the memory-intensive operation of dense-matrix multiplication is optimized to largely eliminate the memory bottleneck.

 - **NumPy multithreading.**